NHERI-SimCenter/BrailsPlusPlus/docs/_sources/examples/image_downloads/image_downloads.rst.txt

 Downloading Images
 ==================

-Many of the modules in |app| make use of images and for that reason modules are available to go get images.
-Currently two modules exist:
+Many modules in |app| rely on images, and to facilitate this, dedicated modules are available for image retrieval.
+Currently, the following two modules are supported:

 #.
 GoogleSatellite
 #.
 GoogleStreetview

-This following is an example of how to use both building.
-Building upon the examples for generating footprints, the examples take as input the footprint scraper and the location of interest.
-An **AssetInventory** is then generated.
-A random subset of this inventory is created and both satallite and street view images are obtained for this inventory.
+The example below demonstrates how to use both modules.
+Building on the footprint generation examples, this workflow takes a footprint scraper and a specified location as input.
+An **AssetInventory** is generated, from which a random subset is selected.
+Satellite and street-view images are then retrieved for the selected inventory.

 .. literalinclude:: brails_download_images.py
    :language: python